mward95/Oculus_Prime/README.md

 Harshad Patil https://github.com/harsh-env - Machine Learning enthusiast, gathered extensive information on supervised and unsupervised machine learning alongside other deep learning techniques like neural networks and using keras tuner and tensorflow.
 Executed coding and notebooks for all machine learning algorithms.
 Javascript coding wizardry for bubble graphs and data visualizations

-Stefanie Gagnon https://github.com/skgag1216 - Expert level README content builder, organized sequence of project, support for HTML coding, support with machine learning coding, created visual presentation with Google Slides, analyze final outcomes for explanation
+Stefanie Gagnon https://github.com/skgag1216 - Expert level README content builder, organized sequence of project, support for HTML coding, support with machine learning coding, created visual presentation with Google Slides, analyze final outcomes and future considerations for explanation

 ## Resources